Ethersocial/ethersocial-pool/README.md

 ### Run go-esn
 If you use Ubuntu, it is easier to control terminal by screen command.
 You can get the manual by searching Ubuntu screen on Google.

-    $ screen -S esn1
+    $ screen -S gesn1
-    $ gesn --cache=1024 --txpool.pricelimit 1000000 --rpc --rpcaddr 127.0.0.1 --rpcport 8545 --rpcapi "eth,net,web3" console
+    $ gesn --cache=1024 --rpc --rpcaddr 127.0.0.1 --rpcport 8545 --rpcapi "eth,net,web3" console
     Crtl + a, d

-If you want to go back to the original terminal,

-    $ screen -r esn1

 Run go-esn again.
+(Connects to the gesn running in the console.)

     $ gesn attach

 Register pool account and open wallet for transaction.

+    > personal.newAccount()
+    Passphrase:
+    Repeat passphrase:
+    "0x0000000000000000000000000000000000000000"

 This process is always required, when the wallet is opened.

-    > personal.unlockAccount("password")
+    > personal.unlockAccount(eth.accounts[0],null,40000000)
+    Unlock account 0x0000000000000000000000000000000000000000
+    Passphrase:
+    true
-    > personal.unlockAccount(eth.accounts[0],"password",40000000)
+    > exit

+If you want to go back to the original terminal,

+    $ screen -r gesn1

+To start a Gesn instance for mining, run it with all your usual flags, extended by:

+    $ gesn --cache=1024 --mine --txpool.pricelimit 1000000 --rpc --rpcaddr 127.0.0.1 --rpcport 8545 --rpcapi "eth,net,web3" console
+    Crtl + a, d

 ### Install Ethersocial pool